 During the 1889-1890 winter season, 16 Hereford was the home of Selina M. (Gibson) Bixby, widow of Henry C. Bixby.
 He had been paymaster of the Atchison, Topeka, and Santa Fe Railroad and had died in February of 1887 in San Diego.
 By the next season, she was living at 591 Beacon.

-During the 1890-1891 winter season, 16 Hereford was the home of dry goods commission merchant George Richards Minot, Jr., and his wife, Agnes (Olney) Minot.
-They had married in October of 1890 and 16 Hereford probably was their first home together.
-Prior to their marriage, he had lived at 245 Marlborough.
+During the 1890-1891 winter season, 16 Hereford was the home of wholesale dry goods merchant George Richards Minot, Jr., and his wife, Agnes (Olney) Minot.
+They had married in October of 1890 and 16 Hereford was their first home together.
+Prior to their marriage, he had lived at 245 Marlborough and she had lived at 241 Marlborough.
 By 1892, they had moved to Milton.

 During the 1891-1892 winter season, 16 Hereford was the home of Mr. and Mrs. W. A. Allen.